ultrazohm/ultrazohm_sw/docs/source/code_generation/embedded_coder/import_c_types.rst

 Theses buses can then be used in your Simulink object as normal data type.

 .. warning:: For this to properly work all ``structs`` and ``enums``, which are used in the Simulink model, have to be ``typedef``.
-             Otherwise Simulink generates bus objects with incompatible names, which, if code generated, are not compatible with the initially included header-file
+             Otherwise, Simulink generates bus objects with incompatible names, which, if code generated, are not compatible with the initially included header-file
              (i.e. using ``struct uz_dq_t`` in the header-file leads with code-generation to ``struct_uz_dq_t name`` instead of ``struct uz_dq_t name``.
 Using ``typedef`` fixes this).

 Example